 Have you turned over the power and authority in your life to God?

-Take responsibility for your actions and seek God’s forgiveness, for true happiness now and for eternity.
+Take responsibility for your actions and seek God’s forgiveness for true happiness now and in eternity.